ladeak/SpanWorkshop/README.md

 ![GCStats](images/classic-GCStatsSummary.png)

-That means we had 23 GC-s all for Gen0 which is good as all objects were short lived.
-The application spent 200ms is less relevant as our sampling is quite intrusive causing longer Pause times.
+This table shows that the application had 23 GC-s all for Gen0 which is good, as all objects were short lived - at least.
+The application spent 200ms for the GCs is less relevant as our sampling is quite intrusive causing longer pause times.
 On the other hand we can see that 154.3 MB has been totally allocated.

 Open GC Heap Net Mem (coarse) Sampling report.
 It shows that the most allocated types are actually strings and string arrays.